TheNumbat/ocaml-boxroot/README.md

 ### Benchmark information

-The figures below are obtained with OCaml 4.12, with CPU AMD Ryzen 5850U.
+The figures below are obtained with OCaml 4.14 and OCaml 5.0 (develoment version), with CPU AMD Ryzen 5850U.

 ### Permutations of a list